teamdeeson/codex/docs/working-at-deeson/charity-volunteering.md

 - For new team members joining Deeson, the three days is applied pro rata in their first year.
 - The activity should be discussed with your line manager in advance and recorded in Bamboo.

+_This information is for team members employed by Deeson Group Ltd and Deeson Publishing Ltd._